Modularising Verification Of Durable Opacity: Introduction

+A fundamental challenge when developing STMs for persistent memory is to ensure a correct recovery after a crash.
+This requires that, at any point in the execution of the program, the persistent state must be sufficient to enable the recovery procedure to recreate an appropriate consistent state.
+Verification of STMs has to show that this is achieved by the proposed algorithm, i.e., that enough data is persisted and the recovery procedure correctly uses this data to guarantee opacity.

 In this paper, we investigate STMs and their correctness via opacity on non-volatile memory architectures.
 Doing this entails a number of steps.
 First, the correctness criterion of opacity has to be adapted to cope with crashes in system executions.
 Second, STM algorithms have to be extended to deal with the coexistence of volatile and non-volatile memory during execution and need to be equipped with recovery operations.
 Third, proof techniques for opacity need to be re-investigated to make them usable for durable opacity.
-In this paper, we provide contributions to all three steps.